noiseprotocol/noise_spec/noise.md

       _N = no static key for responder
-      _K = static key for responder known to initiator _X = static key for responder transmitted to initiator _R = static key for responder transmitted to initiator, but only after the initiator has revealed their identity
+      _K = static key for responder known to initiator _X = static key for responder transmitted to initiator

     Noise_NN():                      Noise_KN(s):